-Here are some of the questions you may want to ask about the Religious Studies Program.
+Here are answers to some of the questions you may have about the Religious Studies Program.
 Feel free to contact our Program Advisor for more information.

 Why is Religious Studies an Interdisciplinary Program?

 Religious Studies is an academic discipline.
 Like other disciplines, it has its own history, areas of study, and specialists.
 As a discipline, it is traditionally grouped with the “Humanities,” which include disciplines such as Philosophy, Classics and Cultural Studies, among others.
 Our program offers a wide range of RELIGION courses covering western and eastern religious traditions, special topics, and approaches to the discipline, all taught by specialists in Religious Studies.
 At the same time, Religious Studies has an exceptional affinity with other disciplines, making it a natural site for combining the ideas and perspectives of many disciplines, including those in the Fine Arts, such as Art History and Music, and the Social Sciences, such as Anthropology, Sociology and History.
 Our interdisciplinary program offers an extraordinary opportunity to explore different disciplines using the study of religion as a common focus.
 Consider, for example, the abundance of religious themes in painting, sculpture, architecture and music.
 Poets, playwrights and novelists have produced masterpieces drawing from religious sources and ideas.
 Many prominent historians, psychologists, anthropologists and sociologists focus on religious issues and questions.
 Religious Studies is uniquely positioned to enhance and support interdisciplinary work.
 The great advantage in our interdisciplinary program is that you can partake of all of these disciplines as you focus on the study of religion.

 Do I have to take RELIG 102/103 in order to major or minor in Religious Studies?

 Majors and honors students are required to take RELIG 102/103, minors students are not.
 RELIG 102/103 are valuable undergraduate courses, and offer an excellent introduction to world religions and their practices.
 They are designed to interest and inform a wide range of students at the U of A. If you are attracted to our program in your second or third year of university, and did not take RELIG 102/103 in first year, that’s OK.
 Your program of study can begin with our 200-level courses.

 Which courses are required for majors, minors, and honors students?